 However, just like many people would choose a cool sports drink over warm water bees have their preferences, and given the choice between plain water and the mineral filled sweat of your neighbor – the bees will take the mineral water.

 If you have two neighbors with pools, and one uses a salt water system, and the other uses chlorine, bees are attracted to the salt water.

 If we realize this, there are some additional steps you can do to enhance the water you provide.

 I learned the following tip from our state apiarist during a lecture on Tennessee regulations on bees, and how to help your bees coexist in a neighborhood.

-A small animal mineral block – like the ones used in rabbit cages, can be used in your bird bath to give the bees some added nutrition.
+A small animal mineral block, like the ones used in rabbit cages, can be used in your bird bath.
+It gives the bees some added nutrition.